HEIGVD-Course-PDI/pdi-lab-aloha/README.md

 2 - Implement the packet generation
 -----------------------------------

-The `user` function should generate packets at a given rate, but it is currently incomplete.
+The `User.generate_packets` method should generate packets at a given rate, but it is currently incomplete.
 You need to implement the simulation model to generate packets.

 #### Todo

 - [ ] The Python function `numpy.random.exponential` from the Numpy package generates values from an exponential distribution.
 Test this function with different values of $\lambda$.
 Do the generated values match your expectations?
-- [ ] Implement the packet generation in the `user` function.
-Generate packets with expontential interarrival times.
+- [ ] Implement the packet generation in the `User.generate_packets` method in the file `./models/user.py`.
+Generate packets with exponential interarrival times.
 The mean is given by the `packets_per_second` parameter.
-Use a fixed packet duration given by the constant `PACKET_DURATION` as the packet service time.
 - [ ] Run the simulation for different number of users and observe the printed statistics.
 Do the statistics match your expectations?
 In particular, check the number of generated packets and the total utilization of the channel.
 - [ ] Answer the question in the `Questions.md` file.